 Australian Society of Plastic Surgeons welcomes new laws restricting use of the title “Surgeon”

 Sydney.
 September 13th, 2023.
-The Australian Society of Plastic Surgeons (ASPS) welcomes the Queensland Minister for Health, Mental Health and Ambulance Service and Minister for Women, The Hon Shannon Fentiman’s announcement that the Queensland Parliament has passed an amendment to the National Law, legally restricting the use of the title ‘surgeon’.
+The Australian Society of Plastic Surgeons (ASPS) welcomes the Queensland Minister for Health, Mental Health and Ambulance Service and Minister for Women, The Hon Shannon Fentiman, who has announced the Queensland Parliament passed an amendment to the National Law, now legally restricting the use of the title ‘surgeon’.

 The title ‘surgeon’ can only be used by specialist medical practitioners who have completed necessary rigorous surgical training approved by an Australian Medical Council (AMC) accredited College that provides specialist surgical training.